 Another opportunity to honor a loved one is to donate the Aumbry candle.
 It burns continuously, signifying the sacramental presence of Christ in the church.
 The Aumbry candle can be given in someone's honor or memory for $20.
-To make gift in memory or in honor of someone you love, please call 767-6987 for available dates.
-Contact: Teresa Boone
+To make gift in memory or in honor of someone, please call 767-6987 for available dates.

 Festival Decorating Committee

-This group plans, procures and arranges special altar and chancel decorations for Thanksgiving, Christmas, Palm Sunday, Easter and Pentecost.
-Donations given in memory of or in honor of individuals Christmas and Easter music and flowers are acknowledged in the service bulletin.
+This group plans, procures and arranges special altar and chancel decorations for Thanksgiving, Christmas, Palm Sunday and Easter.
+Donations given in memory of or in honor of individuals for Christmas/Easter music and flowers are acknowledged in the service bulletin.
 Contact: Vance Lewis

 Lectors, Eucharistic Ministers & Eucharistic Visitors

-During each celebration of the Holy Eucharist, lay persons are involved in various roles around the altar.
+During each celebration of the Holy Eucharist, laypersons are involved in various roles around the altar.
 The roles include lector, eucharistic minister and eucharistic visitor.
 A lector sits in the congregation and comes to the lectern during worship to read the first scripture lesson of the day.
-A eucharistic minister serves in a few different ways: as intercessor (wears white vestment, sits in the chancel, reads the second scripture lesson, leads Prayers of the People, serves a chalice), chalice or bread bearer (wears white vestment, sits in the chancel, administers the wine or bread) and subdeacon (represents the laity as a visible presence during the eucharistic prayer, assists the clergy).
-A eucharistic visitor takes Holy Communion after corporate worship to those to ill or weak to attend worship.
+A eucharistic minister serves in a few different ways: as intercessor (wears white vestment, sits in the chancel, reads the second scripture lesson, leads Prayers of the People, serves as chalice- or bread-bearer (wears white vestment, sits in the chancel, administers the wine or bread) and subdeacon (represents the laity as a visible presence during the eucharistic prayer, assists the clergy).
+A eucharistic visitor takes Holy Communion after corporate worship to those to ill or too weak to attend worship.

 An usher is often the first person to welcome a guest at CHC on Sunday – and is our opportunity to make a good impression.
 We welcome your participation in this important ministry.
 Please fill out a pew card to note your desire to become an usher.
-Contact: Tom Cowens
+Contact: Andy Malmo